Loula Roberts Platt: Activism and politics

 Archibald Henderson, Loula Roberts Platt, Judge Thomas A. Jones, Mrs. William Sidney Porter, Dr. Pinckney Herbert, and Mrs. Fagg Malloy at a wreath-laying ceremony for the poet O. Henry in 1922.

 She was an influential leader of the suffrage movement in North Carolina from 1913 to 1920.

 She was a founding member of the Equal Suffrage League of North Carolina and served as vice president.
 She was reelected to a second term in the league in July 1914 and, in 1915, she was elected president.
 She was also a founding member of the Suffrage League of Asheville, serving as chairwoman and later serving four terms as the league's president.

 In 1920, she attended the annual state convention of the North Carolina Equal Suffrage League in Greensboro.
 When the Nineteenth Amendment to the United States Constitution passed, granting women the right to vote, Platt received an engraved plaque with the signature of Carrie Chapman Catt, former president of the National American Woman Suffrage Association.

 Platt was engaged in public affairs, presenting speeches and hosting fundraising campaigns in support of women's suffrage.
 In December 1919, she spoke before members of the Kiwanis Club in Asheville.

+Political cartoon announcing Platt's candidacy (putting her "hat in the ring") for NC Senate by Billy Borne for the Asheville Citizen, January 23, 1922.

 In 1920, Platt served as one of five women delegates to the State Democratic Convention.
 She canvassed in North Carolina's 10th congressional district in 1920 and gave speeches in every precinct.

 In 1922, she announced her candidacy for the North Carolina Senate, becoming the first woman to run for the Democratic nomination as a state senator.
 She lost the election.